-There’s nothing quite like dining on a boat.
+There’s nothing quite like dining on a boat – particularly when the sun is shining.
 Whether you’re docked in the harbour or cruising down the river, floating eateries give your meal that extra pizzazz, that special something.
 Luckily the UK has a flurry of boat restaurants, from grand superyachts to cosy barges, which offer great food as well as the fun factor.
 Here’s our pick of the UK’s best boat restaurants…

 London Shell Co.

 The brainchild of siblings Harry and Leah Lobek, London Shell Co began – like many modern culinary successes – as a series of pop ups.
-However after gaining huge popularity, the owners decided to open a permanent restaurant on The Prince Regent, a bright blue barge docked in Paddington, with a second due to launch this summer, .
-While The Prince Regent cruises down the Thames, The Grand Duchess will stay docked on the Grand Union Canal.
-Like its older sibling, seafood will be the focus, which can be enjoyed alongside sparkling wines, cocktails and Sangria in the sunshine.
-Sophisticated without being pretentious, fun without being gimmicky, London Shell Co gets boat dining just right – and it looks like their sister venue will follow suit.
+However after gaining huge popularity, the owners decided to open a permanent restaurant on The Prince Regent, a bright blue barge docked in Paddington, with a second branch recently opened, .
+While The Prince Regent cruises down the Thames, The Grand Duchess stays docked on the Grand Union Canal.
+Like its older sibling, seafood is the focus, which can be enjoyed alongside sparkling wines, cocktails and Sangria in the sunshine.
+Sophisticated without being pretentious, fun without being gimmicky, these floating restaurants get boat dining just right.

 Darcie & May Green